Cucurbita foetidissima

 Cucurbita foetidissima is a tuberous xerophytic plant found in the central and southwestern United States and northern Mexico.
-It has numerous common names, including: buffalo gourd, calabazilla, chilicote, coyote gourd, fetid gourd, fetid wild pumpkin, Missouri gourd, prairie gourd, stinking gourd, wild gourd, and wild pumpkin.
+It has numerous common names, but is most commonly called the buffalo gourd in English.
 The type specimen was collected from Mexico by Alexander von Humboldt and Aimé Bonpland sometime before 1817.
-In Latin, foetidissima means ill smelling.
+In Latin, foetidissima means most unpleasant smell.

 The buffalo gourd has evolved in the semiarid regions and is well-adapted to desert environments.
 It contains high amounts of protein and carbohydrates and yields abundant oil.
 The carbohydrates that are formed in the tap root have led to the idea of growing the plant for biofuel.

 The fruit is consumed by both humans and animals.
 When mature, a stage marked by increasing desiccation of vine, leaves, fruit-stem, and fruit, the fruit begins its final gourd stage.